Slicer/Slicer/Docs/user_guide/supported_data_formats.md

 ## Scenes

 - **MRML (Medical Reality Markup Language File)** (.mrml): MRML file is a xml-formatted text file with scene metadata and pointers to externally stored data files.
 See [MRML overview](mrml_overview).
 Coordinate system: RAS.
 - **MRB (Medical Reality Bundle)** (.mrb, .zip): MRB is a binary format encapsulating all scene data (bulk data and metadata).
 Internally it uses zip format.
 Any .zip file that contains a self-contained data tree including a .mrml file can be opened.
 Coordinate system: RAS.
-Note: only .mrb file extension can be chosen for writing, but after that the file can be manually renamed to .zip.
+Note: only .mrb file extension can be chosen for writing, but after that the file can be manually renamed to .zip if you need access to internal data.
 - **Data collections in XNAT Catalog format** (.xcat; reading only)
 - **Data collections in XNAT Archive format** (.xar; reading only)